Gas consumption expected to be 3% lower, as a result of lower natural gas consumption

 Benefits associated with modernization of filtration complex include:

-- Lower energy consumption in the pelletiser where pellets are heated to cure and harden them with natural gas consumption rates expected to be 3% lower (on average) across all pellet types.
-As a result, the company expects benefits for production costs and Scope 1 greenhouse gas emissions.
+- Lower energy consumption in the pelletizer, where the pellets are heated for their solidification due to the consumption of natural gas.
+Gas consumption is expected to decrease by 3%.
+As a result, the company expects to optimize production costs and reduce the volume of greenhouse gas emissions under category 1.

 - Improved product quality, since excess moisture in green (unfired) pellets can lead to cracking as they are heated.
 The Cold Compression Strength of company’s pellets, which is a key metric for pellet quality, is forecast to increase by 8% for Ferrexpo Premium Pellets (65% Fe).